-Bowiea volubilis also known as Climbing Onion Plant, is not related to onions or other alliums but is more closely aligned with lilies.
+Bowiea volubilis, commonly know as Climbing Onion Plant, is not related to onions or other alliums but is more closely aligned with lilies.
 It is not an edible plant and can be described as an interesting, but not as pretty, specimen of flora.
-Bowiea Sea Onion is another name for the plant, which is a succulent plant without any leaves.
+It is a succulent plant without any leaves.
 The plant grows from a bulb which is often outside of the soil.
-Growing climbing onion as a houseplant will amaze visitors and give all who see it something to ponder.

-Bowiea is the genus for the Climbing Onion Plant.
-These plants are native to Africa and indigenous where soil is poor, moisture is minimal and heat is severe.
+Climbing Onions are native to Africa and indigenous where soil is poor, moisture is minimal and heat is severe.
 They grow well in most home interiors provided there is not excessive humidity.
 The plant itself is a curiosity, with its surface growing bulb and green starry flowers.

-Climbing Onions grow out of a bulb.
-The plant has no obvious leaves because the onion-like bulb is comprised of compressed leaf structures.
+This plant grow out of a bulb.
+It has no obvious leaves because the onion-like bulb is comprised of compressed leaf structures.
 As with any bulb, the onion houses the embryo and holds carbohydrates for continued plant growth.

 Climbing Onion plants may grow up to 8 inches (20 cm) across in their native habitat but usually only achieve 4 inches (10 cm) in captivity.
 They produce offsets or smaller bulbs as the plant matures, which can be divided away from the parent to produce new plants.
 Slender stems sprout from the bulbs and branch out into feathery flower stalks.
 Numerous tiny 6 pointed starry white to green blooms appear along the stems.